emmanuelJet/aepp-boilerplate-react/README.md

 # æpp boilerplate ReactJS frontend

 This boilerplate allows everyone to easy start when building an æpp with ReactJS on top of the æternity ecosystem.
-It will contain two critical parts:
+It contains three critical parts:

+- A custom build action
 - The aepp-sdk-js
 - Easy wallet discovery